zhiwen-xdu/EventSAM/README.md

 ## Training
-First download a pre-trained model checkpoint (e.g. ViT-B SAM model) [SAM](https://github.com/facebookresearch/segment-anything/tree/main).
+First download a pre-trained model checkpoint (e.g. sam_vit_b.pth) [SAM](https://github.com/facebookresearch/segment-anything/tree/main) and put in ./pretrained.
 Then the model can be used as teacher for rgb-event knowledge distillation:

 ```
 python ./event_encoder/train.py